mattpopovich/mattpopovich.com/_posts/2025-08-18-how-to-run-windows-on-mac-via-utm.md

 5. Select `Disk 0 Unallocated Space`.
 Click `Next`
   - If you see multiple disks/partitions here (after a failed install), delete the disks/partitions until there is only one disk of unallocated space.

 **Windows will install and reboot multiple times from here**.
-Expect the following durations:
+Expect the following durations (with WiFi / networking off):
 - ~60min 2014 MacBook Pro Retina, 4GiB RAM, 2 CPU Cores
 - ~10min M1 Mac, 2GiB RAM, 2 CPU Cores
 - ~5min M4 Mac, 2GiB RAM, 2 CPU Cores